 Show Me the Money!

-Banker: So you’ve been unemployed for the past 2-and-a-half years?
+Banker: So you’ve been unemployed for … how long, exactly?

 Banker: Were you working overseas?